Lupin3000/Tello-Python/readme.md

 The default configuration is with activated HUD (_video stream_), relatively slow flight speeds and Stadia Controller.

-- "Y" for drone takeoff
+- **Button Y:** for drone takeoff
-- "A" for drone landing
+- **Button A:** for drone landing
-- "X" for capture a photo
+- **Button X:** for capture a photo (_picture will be saved as PNG into directory "photos"_)
-- "left stick" move up, move down, rotation clockwise and rotation counter clockwise
+- **Left analog stick:** move up, move down, rotation clockwise and rotation counter clockwise
-- "right stick" move forward, move backward, move left and move right
+- **Right analog stick:** move forward, move backward, move left and move right

+> The photos are created as PNG files during the live stream.
+The resolution and quality therefore depend on the live stream.
+The `photos` folder will be created automatically if it doesn't already exist.

 ## Open items